 Conization.
 This surgery can treat very small cervical cancers that haven't spread.
 Your surgeon removes a cone-shaped area of abnormal cells from your cervix.
 Conization is performed with a knife, laser, or a thin, heated wire loop.
 After conization, you should still be able to have children.

-Hysterectomy.
+Total hysterectomy.
 This surgery removes your uterus and cervix.
 It is the main treatment for small cancers that haven't spread outside your cervix.

 This procedure can be done through your: